FinlayDaG33k/MikroTik-Setups/User Manager, WiFi and VLANs/README.md

 - You want to isolate certain users without making 1337666 separate SSIDs.
 - You want to easily see which devices belongs to which person.
-- You want to set time limits for specific users (eg. people you only ever see in the weekends).

 Reasons to not use this setup: